zuxbrt/movies-rest-api/README.md

 - make sure you have xdebug extension enabled and configured
 - run following command: **composer test**, which will generate html coverage report in /tests/coverage

+## JWT authentication
+This API is using the JWT authentication method (not laravel/sanctum package, but rather [firebase/php-jwt](https://github.com/firebase/php-jwt) library).

+Generated token string validity can be tested at the [JWT.io debbuger](https://jwt.io/)

+Token generation and validation is in the [JWTService.php](app\Services\JWTService.php)

+Middleware applied to the routes in the API group - [APIAuthMiddleware.php](app\Http\Middleware\APIAuthMiddleware.php)

 ## CORS
 <p>Current config/cors.php:</p>